alexreyes/Celo-Crowdfunding-Tutorial/README.md

 Solidity and Celo make building the backend for this easy!
 Not to mention, 🌎 from day one.

-This three part tutorial series will take you through writing the smart contract, deploying it, and interacting with it using Javascript.
+This three part tutorial series will take us through writing the smart contract, deploying it, and interacting with it using Javascript.

-# Video:
+## Video:

+Click the image below in order to watch the Youtube video for "Building a Crowdfunding Smart Contract in Celo".

 [![Building a Crowdfunding Smart Contract in Celo](http://img.youtube.com/vi/uOso0av9gj4/0.jpg)](https://www.youtube.com/watch?v=uOso0av9gj4 "Building a Crowdfunding Smart Contract in Celo")

-# Prerequisites
+## Prerequisites

 This tutorial is meant for intermediate web3 developers.
 It assumes you have some experience programming in Javascript and Solidity, and an understanding of basic Ethereum and object oriented programming concepts.

-Before you continue, make sure you have truffle installed.
+Before we continue, make sure you have truffle installed.
 If you don't, run the following line of code in your terminal:

 `npm install -g truffle`

-# Project setup
+## Project setup

 First, open the terminal and make a new project folder.
 We’ll call it celo-crowdfunding: